ibm-cloud-docs/dl/faqs.md

 For more information about the differences between the new {{site.data.keyword.dl_short}} offering and the classic version (Direct Link on Classic), see [How do I know which {{site.data.keyword.dl_short}} solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
 {: tip}

+## Where can I find Direct Link pricing and what do I pay for?
+{: #pricing-billing}
+{: faq}

+### Where do I find cost estimates for Direct Link offerings?
+{: #pricing}
+{: faq}

+You can estimate the cost of a service using the cost estimator on the provisioning pages for Direct Link offerings.
+For example, log in to the [IBM Cloud Direct Link console](/interconnectivity/direct-link) and click **Order Direct Link**.
+Then, you can choose to order **Direct Link Connect** or **Direct Link Dedicated**.
+As you complete the ordering form, cost estimates appear in the Summary side panel.

+### In terms of cost, what do I pay for?
+{: #cost}
+{: faq}

+There are two pricing plans: metered and unmetered.
+Metered has a port fee and bill per GB egressed across the {{site.data.keyword.dl_short}}.
+Unmetered billing has a higher port fee and no usage charges, which are ideal for customers who consistently egress traffic across their direct link.

+### Can I change billing options after my direct link is provisioned?
+{: #switch-billing-options}
+{: faq}
+{: support}

+Yes, you can change billing options after a direct link is provisioned, regardless of whether you chose global or local routing.
+For example, to change from metered to unmetered billing, navigate to the Details page of the direct link and click **Edit**.
+In the side panel, select **Unmetered** in the Billing section, review the updated information, then agree to the prerequisites and click **Submit**.

+### When does billing begin with {{site.data.keyword.dl_short}}?
+{: #when-does-billing-begin-with-dl}
+{: faq}

+The fees for {{site.data.keyword.dl_short}} cover the cost of service termination on the {{site.data.keyword.cloud_notm}} infrastructure.

+Infrastructure services are billed in advance and begin upon acceptance of a client’s order.
+However, due to the nature of {{site.data.keyword.dl_full_notm}}, the {{site.data.keyword.dl_short}} service billing begins when a BGP session is established with {{site.data.keyword.cloud_notm}}, or 30 days after the order is submitted.

+Billing stops after (1) you request a circuit to be deleted, and (2) the provider has de-provisioned the circuit.

+### What extra charges will I incur from other parties with {{site.data.keyword.dl_short}}?
+{: #what-additional-charges-will-i-incur-from-other-parties-with-dl}
+{: faq}

+You might have extra charges from your provider.
+See to your carrier or service provider for their fee information.

 ## What is planned for Direct Link on Classic Exchange?
 {: #exchange-eom}
 {: faq}